nodejs/node/doc/api/assert.md

 a validation object where each property will be tested for strict deep equality, or an instance of error where each property will be tested for strict deep equality including the non-enumerable `message` and `name` properties.
-When using a object, it is also possible to use a regular expression, when validating against a string property.
+When using an object, it is also possible to use a regular expression, when validating against a string property.
 See below for examples.

 If specified, `message` will be the message provided by the `AssertionError` if the block fails to throw.